William Donald Borders: Priesthood

+The archdiocese in 1957 sent Borders to Port Allen, Louisiana, to serve as pastor of Holy Family Parish.
+While pastor, he ended racial segregation at the parish.
+He burned the ropes used in the church to divide sections for White and African-American parishioners.
+The groups gradually integrated throughout the church.After two years at Holy Family, Borders returned to LSU, where he was eventually named chaplain of the Newman Center.

-In 1961, when the Diocese of Baton Rouge was created out of the Archdiocese of New Orleans, Borders was attached to the new diocese.
-He was raised to the rank of Domestic Prelate by Pope Paul VI in 1963, and named rector of St. Joseph Catholic School the following year.
+In 1961, when the Diocese of Baton Rouge was created out of the Archdiocese of New Orleans, Borders was Incardinated, or transferred, to the new diocese.
+Borders was raised to the rank of Domestic Prelate by Pope Paul VI in 1963, and named rector of St. Joseph Catholic School the following year.
 He also served as a diocesan consultor, director of seminarians, and moderator for the diocesan councils of Catholic Men and Women, and co-founded of St. Joseph Cathedral Preparatory School.
 He attended the last two sessions of the Second Vatican Council as a peritus, or theological expert, on the priesthood and ecumenical relations.

 Episcopacy

-Orlando
+Bishop of Orlando

-On May 2, 1968, Borders was appointed the first Bishop of the newly erected Diocese of Orlando, Florida.
-He received his episcopal consecration on the following June 14 from Archbishop Luigi Raimondi, with Bishops Robert Emmet Tracy and Louis Abel Caillouet serving as co-consecrators.
-He selected as his episcopal motto: "Auscultabo ut Serviam" (Latin: "I listen that I may serve").
+On May 2, 1968, Pope Paul VI appointed Borders as the first bishop of the newly erected Diocese of Orlando.
+He received his episcopal consecration on June 14, 1968, from Archbishop Luigi Raimondi, with Bishops Robert Emmet Tracy and Louis Abel Caillouet serving as co-consecrators.
+He selected as his episcopal motto: "Auscultabo ut Serviam" (Latin: "I shall listen that I may serve").

 During his tenure in Orlando, Borders laid the foundations for the new diocese while also implementing the directives of the Second Vatican Council.
 He oversaw the creation of parish councils and education boards, allowed the laity to serve as extraordinary ministers of Holy Communion, and formed a Sisters' Council for the nuns of the diocese.
 He created a Social Services Board to correlate the work of already-existing agencies, and developed a comprehensive educational program aimed at coordinating efforts in Catholics schools, campus ministry, and religious education.
 He also initiated social outreach centers to minister to migrant workers and the poor.

-Borders once described himself as the "Bishop of the Moon" since the Diocese of Orlando encompassed Cape Canaveral, from where Apollo 11 launched in 1969.
-According to the Code of Canon Law in effect at the time, any newly discovered territory fell under the jurisdiction of the diocese whence the expedition left.
+It is said that Borders once described himself as the "Bishop of the Moon" since the Diocese of Orlando encompassed Merritt Island in Florida, where the Apollo 11 space mission to the moon launched in 1969.
+He supposedly told Pope Paul VI that according to the Code of Canon Law in effect at the time, any newly discovered territory fell under the jurisdiction of the diocese where the expedition originated.
+However, such a statement does not exist in the 1917 Code of Canon Law, it is unclear if this anecdote happened, and the secretary of communications for the diocese says that it does not claim the moon.